top of page

 The Luxury Example: The Heritage Anchor

-In downturns, the "Lipstick Effect" occurs—consumers still buy, but they buy things that promise lasting value rather than trendy disposability.
+In downturns, the "Lipstick Effect" occurs—consumers still buy, but they purchase items that promise lasting value rather than trendy disposability.

 Consider Hermès.
 During economic wobbles, their digital presence does not highlight transient fashion.
-It doubles down on the saddlery, the silk printing process, the heritage.
+Instead, it doubles down on the saddlery, the silk printing process, and the heritage.

 They use video and deep-scroll typography to emphasize that what you buy today will last twenty years.